 China's foreign trade up 2.9 pct in H1

-This aerial drone photo taken on July 8, 2025 shows a container ship approaching Qingdao Port in Qingdao, east China's Shandong Province.
-(Photo by Zhang Jingang/Xinhua)
+Aerial drone photo taken on July 14, 2025 shows container ships approaching Longtan Port in Nanjing, Jiangsu Province.
+(Photo/China News Service)

 Photos